Azure/fta-architecturalreview/articles/devtest.md

 * **Are you sure that your dev and production environments are segregated?**

     Determine whether there are any resources that may be shared across environments.
 For example, if there is a Load Balancer configured in a production environment that routes to resources in both development and production.
 This could potentially lead to undesirable scenarios, such as production data being stored in a development environment.
+* **Is there separation of concerns in your deployment solution?**

+    Especially in industries that are heavily regulated, there is a requirement to keep developers and deployment teams fundamentally separated.
+Running different release pipelines can help with that separation where developers have read / write access to pipelines running in lower environments and read-only access to environments that hit production.
+This will help limit the exposure of sensitive accounts and passwords to a minimum.

 ## Customer Examples
 * Visual Studio Team Services